harishkesavarao/harishkesavarao.github.io/_posts/2025-05-10-databricks-genie.md

   and a direct review from the Databricks team.
 ---

-This post speaks about what it takes to  actually build a [Databricks Genie](https://www.databricks.com/blog/aibi-genie-now-generally-available) Space over production customer data in a data mesh architecture — from first configuration to a stable, production-ready Space used by business teams across Customer Support and Customer Success.
+This post speaks about what it takes to  actually build a [Databricks Genie](https://www.databricks.com/blog/aibi-genie-now-generally-available) Space over production customer data in a data mesh architecture — from first configuration to a stable, production-ready Space used by business teams across domains.

 The timeline: two months from initial setup to opening access beyond a structured technical pilot.
 The audience: non-technical users who needed answers from data but had no SQL expertise.